 We strive to maintain a 1 to 6 coach to athlete ratio in our upper programs and a max of 1 to 10 or better in our development programs.
 There may be days where we have coaches who are ill and no staff available in reserve due to event commitments.
 Although these situations are rare, rather than send participants home we try to mix groups and incorporate some work with our filmers, which is easier to do with a larger group so that our participants can still max out their learning process for the day.

 Who are our coaches?

-Our coaches are very experienced, qualified Snowboard Coaches who are passionate about Snowboarding.
-Our Coaches have either a lot of experience as sponsored Snowboarders, Competitors, or Coaches and many are former team members who have come through one of our programs.
+Our coaches vary in age and experience.
+All of our coaches are certified with the governing Snowboard sanctioning body and are passionate about Snowboarding.
+Some of our Coaches have either a lot of experience as sponsored Snowboarders, Competitors and many are former team members who have come through one of our programs.
 This gives them a unique perspective as a former participant in identifying with our team and understanding what they want to get out of the program.

 Who will be in my group?

 We will group our participants primarily based on ability and secondarily by age.
 There will likely be group members who are more advanced than you in your group, which will help to push your riding and there will likely be riders who are less advanced than you in your group.
 We do rotate team members through different groups over the season.

 Will my group change during the season?

 Most groups will stay together for the season and have a coach assigned to them.
 Having a coach assigned to a group allows the Coach to really get to know their group members and build a trust-based relationship for coaching.
 We may occasionally mix up the coach or group participants if we feel that we need to, as having another perspective can be helpful from time to time.

 Filming and Photos

 How do I get footage during the season?